Turkish court sentences exiled journalist to 27 years in prison for a news report

 The 2015 arrests of Dundar and Erdem Gul, a colleague at Cumhuriyet, were part of a years-long crackdown on journalists and media organizations by President Recep Tayyip Erdogan’s government.
 The campaign accelerated after a failed coup attempt in 2016 and has left Turkey with a dwindling number of media outlets that feature opposition voices or stray from the government line.

 Before Dundar’s arrest, Erdogan singled him out for criticism.
 “I should think that the person who makes this news as special news will pay a heavy price.
-I will not leave him as is,” Erdogan said in an interview.
+I will not leave him as is,” Erdogan said in an interview with Turkey’s state broadcaster.

 Dundar and Gul were convicted on espionage-related charges in May 2016.
 On the day of the verdict, Dundar was attacked by a gunman on the courthouse steps but was unharmed.
-An appeals court overturned the conviction and ordered Dundar’s retrial.
+An appeals court overturned the convictions and ordered retrials for both men.
+Gul was subsequently acquitted in June 2018, but Dundar was found guilty in absentia.

 Tora Pekin, an attorney for Dundar, said in an interview that his client would appeal the latest verdict.
 “This all began with the president giving his word referring to this news article.
 We see that the president kept his promise.
 His promise is hanging somewhere in that courtroom.”